 The Council for the Arts at MIT (CAMIT) is made up of alumni and friends of the arts at MIT who champion arts engagement at MIT.
-CAMIT funds three grant programs to support arts-making activities among the MIT community.
+CAMIT funds three grant programs to support artistic projects that engage the MIT community.

 Grants Committee Funding

 The Council’s Grants program provides funding to current MIT faculty, staff, and students in support of a wide range of art projects that directly engage the MIT community.
 The average award is typically around $2,500.
 Maximum funding awards are capped at $7,500.
-Only one grant project per applicant per academic year will be funded.
+Only one grant project per applicant per academic year will be funded, and projects must be completed prior to graduation/leaving MIT.
 Projects cannot be part of regular class assignments and should be on a timeline to be completed within six months to one year from the date of the award.

 Schedule, Eligibility, and Process